 The Wight Proms has slowly grown into one of the bigger summer festivals on the Isle of Wight.
 It's held in the grounds of Northwood House in Cowes, which is a pleasant place to spend a summer evening.

-The festival spans over six days with each night offering a different puntastic event (Last Wight of The Proms, Wight At The Musicals etc.).
+The festival spans over several days with each night offering a different puntastic event (Last Wight of The Proms, Wight At The Musicals etc.).
 You can either come along for one night, or buy tickets for a few different nights.

 It's attracted some big names in recent years, including Lesley Garrett and Russell Watson.
 There's also a kids' show and a comedy night.

-The festival spans over six days with each night offering a different puntastic event (Last Wight of The Proms, Wight At The Musicals etc.).
+The festival spans over several days with each night offering a different puntastic event (Last Wight of The Proms, Wight At The Musicals etc.).
 You can either come along for one night, or buy tickets for a few different nights.

 It's attracted some big names in recent years, including Lesley Garrett and Russell Watson.
 There's also a kids' show and a comedy night.